observablehq/plot/README.md

 * **y** - the vertical position; bound to the *y* scale, which must be band

-If the **y** channel is not specified, then the bar will span the full vertical extent of the plot (or facet).
+If the **y** channel is not specified, the bar will span the full vertical extent of the plot (or facet).

 #### Plot.barY(*data*, *options*)